 Neem oil is practically a necessity for many gardeners and plant enthusiasts.
-This natural substance is safe for use on most plants and is safe around humans and pets in small to moderate amounts.
+This natural substance is from the pressed seeds of the neem tree (Azadirachta indica) native to India.

-However, as with all products, there are times when neem oil isn’t as safe to use as it normally is.
+However, as with all products, there are times when neem oil isn’t the best option.

 For this reason, you should always consider the rules on neem oil usage before attempting to apply it.

 You can use neem oil as a natural pesticide and repellant for both indoor and outdoor plants.

 However, it’s important to know how to properly mix neem and apply neem oil, as improper use may harm beneficial insects, aquatic life, or even your plants.

 Thankfully, the rules of neem oil for plants are pretty simple and easy to remember.

 Neem oil is safe for many plant species but doesn’t distinguish between beneficial and harmful insects when used topically as a foliar spray on plants.